March 12, 2013

 Does a lucky shamrock make your team successful?
-Or is it strong Leadership characteristics?
+Or is it strong, successful team leadership characteristics?

 Most things improve if you run into a bit of good luck, but if you want a great team, you need a lot more than good fortune.